Wildfires, evacuations across California’s Los Angeles: What we know

 Which areas of LA have wildfires affected and how much of the area has been burned?

-Nearly 1,200 hectares (3,000 acres) of land had been burned in that first Pacific Palisades fire by Tuesday evening, according to Cal Fire.
+Nearly 1,200 hectares (3,000 acres) of land had been burned in the Pacific Palisades fire by Tuesday evening, according to Cal Fire.

-Around 6pm (02:00 GMT) on Tuesday, a second blaze, called the Eaton Fire, broke out some 50km (30 miles) inland near Pasadena, and doubled in size to 162 hectares (400 acres) in just a few hours.
+Around 6pm (02:00 GMT) on Tuesday, a second blaze, called the Eaton Fire, broke out some 50km (30 miles) inland near Pasadena and has grown to 901 hectares (2,227 acres) as of Wednesday morning

 A third blaze named the Hurst Fire also started in Sylmar, in the San Fernando Valley northwest of Los Angeles.